zrlewis/clutches/README.md

 - Navigate to the root of the repository, e.g., `cd clutches`.
 - Run the code, e.g., launch `R` and run `source("analysis.R")`.
 - The figures and tables will be generated in your repository.
+- The precipitation and relative humidity analyses can be replicated by running `source("environmentalAnalysis.R")` in `R`.